Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

              (not too tilted relatively to the floor).
 Also, only points on the top of the pallet should be visible to the Pickit camera, and not on the sides.

-             If that is not the case for your application, it is recommended to disable full/ incomplete layer detection and enforce **full** layers.
+             If that is not the case for your application, it is recommended to disable full/incomplete layer detection and enforce **full** layers.

 .. warning:: The layer detection of incomplete layers assumes that only the top layer is
              incomplete, and that the next layer is full.
 The bags may be incorrectly detected